ul-fmf/fmfdelo/docs/index.md

 #### `The value of the key SMask ...` / `The key S has a value ...`

 Napaki `The value of the key SMask is an image but must be None.` ali `The key S has a value Transparency which is prohibited.` pomenita, da imate vključeno kakšno prosojno sliko.
 Za rastrske slike je ponavadi dovolj, da s primernim programom prosojno barvo spremenite v belo, za slike v vektorskih formatih pa je potrebno ponavadi nastaviti ozadje.
+Pri paketu TikZ pa je npr. namesto `\draw[fill=yellow]` treba napisati `\filldraw[color=yellow]`.

 #### Manjkajoče velike začetnice v literaturi